R. B. Taylor, community criminologist

 My first job with a Ph.D. was with Expressway Messenger Service in Baltimore, driving in Ford Pintos, and occasionally a van, in the summer heat.
 From DC to Hunt Valley, delivering and picking up papers and products.
 No putting science to work, just trying not to get lost.
 Seeing the city and the region close up revealed a variety and complexity of the metropolitan region that was heretofore unexpected.

 A year in Blacksburg, Virginia at Virginia Tech followed where I was on the tenure track in the Department of Psychology and collaborating with colleagues in the School of Architecture.
 Numerous memorable and helpful department colleagues in psychology included Haller von Gilmer (won't tell you about the time we almost shot the favorite farm cat while hunting on his land), E. Scott Geller (check out his competence TED talk) Joe Sgro, Jerry Kehoe, and Jack Hamilton, among others.
 Lynda Schneekloth was in Architecture and pulled me into a project with the Roanoke Baptist Church.
 She has been at U Buffalo for years, heading up the Urban Design project.
-Check out her book "Placemaking."A dedicated group of scholars committed to applying scholarship.
+Check out her book Placemaking.
+A dedicated group of scholars committed to applying scholarship.

-A possibility of getting a grant on physical environment and community crime prevention in urban residential environments lured me back to the urban affairs center at Johns Hopkins in Baltimore.
+A possibility of getting a grant on physical environment and community crime prevention in the urban residential environments lured me back to the urban affairs center at Johns Hopkins in Baltimore.
 Colleagues Steve Gottfredson and Dave Cwi, and professor Matt Crenson helped make that happen.

 For a number of reasons it was time to go by the mid 1980s and I migrated up to Temple University in Philadelphia.
-Time outside the Department of Criminal Justice included a three year stint as an associate dean in the College of Arts and Sciences (1989-1992), and a year in DC as a visiting fellow at the National Institute of Justice (1997).
+Time outside the Department of Criminal Justice at Temple included a three year stint as an associate dean in the College of Arts and Sciences (1989-1992), and a year in DC as a visiting fellow at the National Institute of Justice (1997).

 The Department of Criminal Justice at Temple has been a marvelous academic home base for the past thirty seven years.
-Fantastic collagues have taught me much about -- to mention just a few -- geography (George Rengert, Jerry Ratcliffe, Liz Groff), theory (Jeannette Covington, the alte Joan McCord), the history of crime here in Philadelphia (the late Mark Haller), and how criminal justice does and more often does not work (Steve Belenko, John Goldkamp, Steve Gottfredson, M. Kay Harris, Phil Harris).
+Fantastic collagues have taught me much about -- to mention just a few -- geography (George Rengert, Jerry Ratcliffe, Liz Groff), theory (Jeannette Covington, the late Joan McCord), the history of crime here in Philadelphia (the late Mark Haller), and how criminal justice does and more often does not work (Steve Belenko, John Goldkamp, Steve Gottfredson, M. Kay Harris, Phil Harris).

 Numerous graduate students with whom I have worked have similarly been a delight.
-I could tell a story about how on MA class discussion generated the entire framework used in a later research methods textbook.
+I could tell a story about how an MA class discussion generated the entire framework used in a later research methods textbook.
 Or what I have learned from each of the dissertations I have directed, starting with Dr. Ellen Kurtz (2000) and finishing with Dr. Jill Eidson (2020).

 But perhaps I have learned more from the thousands of undergraduates I have taught over the decades.
 Perhaps the most crucial takeaways were be clear, be concrete, be focused, be fair.
 Works outside the classroom too.